-All first-year and freshman students at Geneseo are required to live on campus through the spring of their second or sophomore year.
+All first-year and freshmen students at Geneseo are required to live on campus through the spring of their second semester or sophomore year.
 This includes transfer students admitted in January with fewer than 30 credit hours from another college, exclusive of AP credits or credits obtained by testing.
 The housing release process is rigorous and releases are not granted without a major demonstrated change in circumstance that prevents the student from residing on campus.

 Release from Housing Requirement

-The Director of Student Life or designee must approve all requests for waivers of the sophomore residency requirement.
+The Director of Residence Life or designee must approve all requests for waivers of the sophomore residency requirement.
 Students who believe they have justification for a release from the housing requirement may submit an application by filling out the Release From Housing Application and Request for Waiver of Residency Requirement.
 Approval is not guaranteed upon submission of these forms.
 Consideration for release based on a desire to commute from a legal guardian's residence or for financial reason must be accompanied by a notarized letter from a parent or legal guardian.

 Completed applications should be submitted to:

-- Student Life Office, which is located in the College Union, Room 319
+- Residence Life Office, which is located in the College Union, Room 319

 - Email as attachment to firstname.lastname@example.org

 It will take up to five business days (longer during busier times of the academic year) for the committee to review each Release From Housing Application.
 Notification of approval or denial will be sent to your Geneseo e-mail address.

 Please note: Unless you receive approval of this request, your student status requires compliance with the housing policy.
 Alternative arrangements for housing, including a lease commitment, will not be considered sufficient reason for approval of this request.